:

 Tip 2: Implement API best practices

-Efficient performance also lets you run in lower-resource environments like mobile and IoT, broadening your reach.
+Efficient performance lets you run in lower-resource environments like mobile and IoT, broadening your reach.
 You're able to do more with less power, and these all directly relate to user value.

 An institution of API best practices will give your team access to: